Type 2 Diabetes: Screening for ChildrenSkip to the navigation

 - The child's mother developed gestational diabetes while pregnant with the child

 - Hispanic, African-American, Native American, Asian-American, or Pacific Island ancestry

 - Signs of not being able to use insulin properly (insulin resistance) or conditions associated with it:

-If the results of a blood glucose test mean that your child's blood sugar is higher than normal but not yet at the level of diabetes (prediabetes), the test should be repeated 3 months later to find out whether your child has developed diabetes.
+If the results of a blood glucose test mean that your child's blood sugar is higher than normal but not yet at the level of diabetes, he or she has prediabetes.
 If your child eats a balanced diet and gets regular exercise, he or she may not develop diabetes.